-Requirements for a Comprehensive School Safety Plan Federal Requirement Requirement Met Comments 1.
-Plan is written and developed by the Safety Planning Committee.
-The School Safety Planning Committee is made up principal/designee, teacher, parent of child who attends the school, classified employee, others.
-2. Planning committee consulted with a representative from a law enforcement agency in the writing and development of the comprehensive school safety plan.
-3. The comprehensive school safety plan includes, but is not limited to: (a) An assessment of the current status of school crime at the school and at school related functions.
-You may accomplish this by reviewing the following types of information: Reviewed Accountability Report Card data Office Referrals Attendance rates/SARB data Suspension/Expulsion data Local law enforcement juvenile crime data California Healthy Kids Survey data Property Damage data Other:
+Requirements for a Federal Requirement Met Comments

+Comprehensive School Safety Plan Requirement

+1. Plan is written and developed by

+the Safety Planning Committee.

+The School Safety Planning

+Committee is made up

+principal/designee, teacher, parent

+of child who attends the school,

+classified employee, others.

+2. Planning committee consulted

+with a representative from a law

+enforcement agency in the writing

+and development of the

+comprehensive school safety plan.

+3. The comprehensive school safety

+plan includes, but is not limited

+to:

+(a)An assessment of the current

+status of school crime at the

+school and at school related functions.
+You may accomplish

+this by reviewing the following

+types of information:

+i.
+Reviewed Accountability

+Report Card data

+ii.
+Office Referrals

+iii.
+Attendance rates/SARB data

+iv.
+Suspension/Expulsion data

+v.
+Local law enforcement

+juvenile crime data

+vi.
+California Healthy Kids

+Survey data

+vii.
+Property Damage data

+Other:

+x.
+Other:

+(b)An identification of

+appropriate strategies and

+programs that

 provide/maintain a high level

 of school safety.

+č

 4. The Site Safety Team committee

 reviewed and addressed, as

 needed, the school's procedures for

--

-complying with existing laws related to school safety:
+complying with existing laws

+related to school safety:
-5

-a) Child Abuse Reporting Procedures (See District Policy)
+a) Child Abuse Reporting

+Procedures (See District Policy)
-· · · · · ·

 b) Suspension/Expulsion

-procedures (See District Policy) 4
+procedures (See District Policy)

 c) Teacher notification of

 dangerous pupil behavior (See

 District Policy)

 d) Sexual Harassment and

 discrimination policy (See

 District Policy)

 e) Dress Code, including

 prohibition of "gang-related"

-apparel (Insert school dress - 11
+apparel (Insert school dress

-code) -i-i
+code)

 f) School rules and procedures

 for discipline (See District

 Policy, insert school rules)

-g) Hate crime reporting procedures and policies (See District Policy)
+g) Hate crime reporting procedures

+and policies (See District Policy)
-]

-h) A safe and orderly U
+h) A safe and orderly

 environment conducive to

 learning at the school (Insert

 school philosophy, climate and

 prevention plans, including

-Bullying Prevention and Bespanse Plans and Protocol)
+Bullying Prevention and

+Response Plans and Protocol)

-Response Plans and Protocol)i) Procedures for safe ingress and
+i) Procedures for safe ingress and

 egress of pupils, parents, and

 employees from school site

 (insert procedures and/or maps)

 j) Crisis Response Plan Insert

 Disaster procedures, routine and

 emergency, including earthquake

 emergency procedures that

 include:

 i) A school building disaster

 plan

 ii) Drop procedures

+····> D (()

 iii) Protective measures to be

 taken before, during and after

 an earthquake a program to

 ensure that pupils and staff

 are aware of and are trained

 in the earthquake emergency

 procedures system.

 5. Verify completion and maintain

 a copy of Crisis Response Plans

 for before and after school

 programs on your campus.

 6. School Site Safety Team

 communicated the school safety

 plan by inviting the public and

 holding a meeting at the school

 site

-7. Verification that the school Π
+7. Verification that the school

 safety plan was evaluated

 (approved by BOT) at least once a

 year and revised by March 1 of

 current year.